Apache Druid

 Open the web console

-After the Druid services finish startup, open the web console at http://localhost:8888.
+After starting the Druid services, open the web console at http://localhost:8888.

 web console